Properties of contact toric structures and concave boundaries of linear plumbings: Contact toric manifolds

 \begin{remark} From the moment cone of a lens space (Figure~\ref{convex lens}) we conclude that a lens space $L(k,l)$ can equivalently be defined as a quotient of $T^2\times[0,1]$ where $T^2\times \{0\}$ is collapsed along the circle of slope $(0,1)$ and $T^2 \times \{1\}$ is collapsed along the circle of slope $(k,-l)$.
 Namely, $(0,1)$ and $(k,-l)$ are primitive inward normal vectors to the rays that span the moment cone and they define collapsed orbits (see \textsection\ref{subsec:toric_intro}).

 \end{remark} Next we state Lerman's classification result, and afterwards elucidate the moment cones associated to the lens spaces.

-\begin{theorem}{\em \cite[Theorem 2.18.(2)]{Lerman_contact_toric}} Any compact connected contact toric manifold $(Y^3,\xi)$ with a non-free toric action obtained from the below construction determined by two real numbers $t_1,t_2$ with $0\leq t_1<2\pi,t_1<t_2$ such that $\tan t_1$ and $\tan t_2$, when defined, are rational numbers. \end{theorem}
+\begin{theorem}{\em \cite[Theorem 2.18.(2)]{Lerman_contact_toric}} Any compact connected contact toric manifold $(Y^3,\xi)$ with a non-free toric action can be obtained from the below construction, which is determined by two real numbers $t_1,t_2$ with $0\leq t_1<2\pi,t_1<t_2$ such that $\tan t_1$ and $\tan t_2$, when defined, are rational numbers. \end{theorem}

 We briefly describe the compact connected contact toric manifold $(Y^3, \xi)$ determined by the numbers $t_1$ and $t_2$.
 Start from $T^2\times [0,1]$ with coordinates $(q_1, q_2,x)$, the contact structure